You can trust that your donation will be used to support better health outcomes for you and your family.

 Diabetes researchers at the Perkins lead the creation of the world's most powerful genetic resource.
-Enabling rapid identification of genes for complex traits and helping researchers around the world make important advances in melanoma, mesothelioma, diabetes, dementia, heart disease and much more.
+This enables rapid identification of genes for complex traits, helping researchers around the world make important advances in melanoma, mesothelioma, diabetes, dementia, heart disease and much more.

 Neurogenetic researchers at the Perkins discover that a particular gene mutation causes Laing distal myopathy – a condition named after the team leader, Professor Nigel Laing AO.
 It is believed that Laing distal myopathy is the commonest distal myopathy in the world and the breakthrough led to diagnosis and answers for patients.

-Our teams discovered a new gene called SLIRP that effects breast and prostate cancer, diabetes and fertility.
+Our teams discover a new gene called SLIRP that effects breast and prostate cancer, diabetes and fertility.

 Professor Laing’s team finds that mutations in a skeletal muscle gene is the cause of many cases of a severe condition that paralyses babies in the womb.
-The discovery is helping parents have healthy babies.
+The discovery helps parents have healthy babies.

 Scientists at the Perkins undertake a major study into whether a drug used for generations to treat gout could be used to prevent heart attacks.

 A major discovery into how to normalise highly chaotic cancer blood vessels is made by Perkins researchers.
 Tumour blood vessels can act as a barrier to stop immune cells and medicines reaching the cancer, and our researchers are creating treatments that supercharge our immune cells and break down the tumour barrier in one life-saving hit.

-Perkins researcher identify of over 40 genes that affect the risk of someone developing Type 1 Diabetes.
+Perkins researchers identify of over 40 genes that affect the risk of someone developing Type 1 Diabetes.

 Linear Clinical Research Ltd is established as WA’s only dedicated and Australia’s most advanced early phase clinical trials facility.
 Linear is a step towards helping Perkins researchers move their discoveries from the lab bench to the patients that need them most.